What if you could create a music video using drawings by thousands of fans?

 This campaign was designed to raise awareness for threatened Canadian landscapes.
-For every re-envisioned frame submitted on the website, Mountain Equipment Co-op donated funds for protecting Escarpment Rural Land (PERL), Harmer’s environmental organization dedicated to protecting the Niagara Escarpment in southern Ontario.
+For every re-envisioned frame submitted on the website, Mountain Equipment Co-op donated funds for Protecting Escarpment Rural Land (PERL), Harmer’s environmental organization dedicated to protecting the Niagara Escarpment in southern Ontario.

 "The Niagara Escarpment's survival as a unique natural environment is seriously threatened.
 Drawn to the Wild is one way Canadians can both support its protection and collaborate with me and each other in a fun and creative way." - Sarah Harmer

+We worked with Agentic Digital Media, who designed and developed the microsite.
+They developed a user experience that was fun and straightforward to use.
+Importantly, it also enabled MEC staff to vet and organize submissions.
 Frames were added to the video on the fly so that participants could click play to watch the music video take shape right before their eyes.